Greek Minor Prophets Scroll from Nahal Hever: Dimensions and content

-The roll is one of the partially preserved, basically better in the lower part.
+The roll is only partially preserved, better in the lower part.
 Only column 8 contains parts of all four edges, from most other columns usually only the lower one as well, parts of the right or left edge.
 Reconstruction attempts show that the average number of lines per column is about 42.
 In contrast, in the back part, which can be assigned to another hand, the letters are written larger, and therefore the columns contain only 33 lines.
 The columns therefore had a height of about 27 cm.
 The column width, however, varies between 7.5 and 9 cm or 29 and 43 letters, in the back even only 22-24 letters.
 This is apparently related to the width of the individual leather sheets sewn together into a roll.
 While the sheets themselves were different in width, the columns appear to have been drawn relatively evenly on a sheet.
 The height of the roll can finally be determined with about 35 cm.
-Calculations on the number of columns depend very much on what content the role had.
-Assuming an originally complete twelve-prophecy book, the role should have included between 80 and 94 columns, which would correspond to about 9.6 – 10 m.
-The role would be longer than any surviving scrolls from Qumran.
+Calculations on the number of columns depend very much on what content the roll had.
+Assuming an originally complete twelve-prophecy book, the roll should have included between 80 and 94 columns, which would correspond to about 9.6 – 10 m.
+The roll would be longer than any surviving scrolls from Qumran.
 However, only parts of the books Jonah, Micah, Nahum, Habakkuk, Zephaniah and Zechariah are identified.

 Text and scribe

 As differences in letter form and size show, the manuscript was written by two different scribes.
 On the other hand, the assumption that instead the fragments should be divided into two different roles is less likely.
 The cause of the various clerk hands, however, is unclear.
 Either the role was first started by a writer and later ended by a second, or else the leather sheets with the second manuscript were inserted for repair.
 Several lines have been left between the individual books, but possible book titles are not attested.
 The continuous text is divided into larger and smaller sections, and it is even possible to observe a division into verses.
-The division into units of meaning agrees largely with the division of the Masoretic text in Setumot and Petuchot.
-To mark such sections, either draw a horizontal line between the lines - an paragraph - or the new line starts slightly to the left and with a slightly larger initial letter.
+The division into units of meaning agrees largely with the division of the Masoretic Text in Setumot and Petuchot.
+To mark such sections, either draw a horizontal line between the lines - a paragraph - or the new line starts slightly to the left and with a slightly larger initial letter.
 Between individual words of a verse, however, at first hand there is usually no gap left.